2023 Best Value Allied Health Services Undergraduate Certificate Schools in Alabama

 The average tuition and fees for an in-state undergraduate at Remington College - Mobile Campus are $20,393 a year.
 After completing their Undergraduate Certificate, medical assisting graduates from Remington College - Mobile Campus carry an average student debtload of $13,335.
 This translates to an average monthly loan payment of $62, based on a 10-year repayment plan.

-Fortis Institute - Birmingham undergraduate students pay an average of $14,979 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at Fortis Institute - Birmingham are $14,979 per year.
 The average amount in student loans that medical assisting majors at Fortis Institute - Birmingham take out while working on their Undergraduate Certificate is $9,412.
 This translates to an average monthly loan payment of $67, based on a 10-year repayment plan.

 Read full report on Allied Health & Medical Assisting Services at Fortis Institute - Birmingham